cpique/cpique.github.io/_posts/2018-6-6-Constructors.md

 ## Static constructors

-A static constructor is a special constructor that is an ideal place to initialize the values of static data when the value is not known at compile time (e.g., you need to read in the value from an external file, read in the value from a database, generate a random number, or whatnot).
+A __static constructor__ is a special constructor that is an ideal place to initialize the values of static data when the value is not known at compile time (e.g., you need to read in the value from an external file, read in the value from a database, generate a random number, or whatnot).
 The CLR calls all static constructors before the first use (and never calls them again for that instance of the application).

 A few points of interest regarding static constructors:
 * A given class may define only a single static constructor.
 In other words, the static constructor cannot be overloaded.
-* A static constructor does not take an access modifier
+* A static constructor does not take an access modifier.
 * They are parameterless.
 * A static constructor executes exactly one time, regardless of how many objects of the type are created.
 * The runtime invokes the static constructor when it creates an instance of the class or before accessing the first static member invoked by the caller.